hug-sch/vse-docs/video_editing/edit/effects/speed.rst

    In figure 4, the Speed Control strip is twice as large as the original target strip.
 So, each frame is duplicated, which will reduce the playback speed effectively to half.
 For example: frame 4 (in speed strip) gets the value of 4/20 (relative position) * 10 (duration of original strip) = 2 or value C. Frame 5 gets the value of 5/20 x 10 =  2.5 or rounded down 2; thus also value C.

    ..
 Important::
-      The Speed Control strip does *not* work with the Strip Offset Start value (or dragging the left handle).
-A Strip Offset Start value will only shorten the preview by skipping the first frames.
-Perhaps, this is a good thing because otherwise all strips that are split (cut) would have a speed effect after adding a Speed Control strip.
+      The effect of the stretch option is controlled by the amount of the Strip Offset End.
+A larger offset results in a faster speed.
+The Speed Control strip is *not* influenced by a Strip Offset Start, Hold Offset Start, or Hold Offset End.
+These Offsets will only change the length of the preview by skipping the first or last frames but will have no effect on the speed.

 Multiply
    If you select the Multiply option, an additional field (Multiply factor) is shown.
 A multiply factor > 1 will speed up the preview.
 A factor < 1 will slow down the action.
-The input for this effect, however, is *not* the entire original target strip but only the visual part of it.
+The input for this effect is the entire original target strip minus the Strip Offset Start, Hold Offset Start and Hold Offset End.
+The Hold Offset End will reduce the duration of the preview but not the speed effect.
 Figure 5 shows the result of different Multiply Factors with a Target strip A ...
 J.

    .. figure:: /images/video_editing_edit_effects_speed-control-multiply.svg
       :alt: Speed Control with multiply option